epistemetrica/PIERS-Data-Project/README.md

     - note: the resulting python dataframe is >100 GB and may not be loadable with pandas; [see below regarding the polars library](#using-the-polars-library).
 - data/piers_exports_complete.parquet (7 GB)
     - parquet file containing a single table of all export data
-    - note: the resulting python dataframe is ~
+    - note: the resulting python dataframe is ~35 GB

 ### Pipeline files